Antwain Spann

-Antwain Joquan Spann (born February 22, 1983) is a former American football safety.
+Antwain Joquan Spann (born February 22, 1983) is an American former professional football defensive back who played for the New England Patriots of the National Football League (NFL).
 He was signed by the New York Giants as an undrafted free agent in 2005.
 He played college football at Louisiana–Lafayette.

-Spann has also been a member of the New England Patriots, Buffalo Bills and Denver Broncos.
+Spann was also a member of the Rhein Fire, Buffalo Bills, Denver Broncos, and Florida Tuskers.

-Early years
+Early life

 Spann played football at El Camino High School in Oceanside, California.

 College career

 Spann began his college football career in 2001 at Mississippi Gulf Coast Community College, where he was a Mississippi Junior College All-State and All-Region player.
 In 2003, he transferred to the University of Louisiana at Lafayette, where he started 11 games at cornerback in his senior season in 2004, recording a team-high four interceptions.

 Professional career

 New York Giants

-Spann was signed by the Giants as an undrafted free agent on May 17, 2005, following the 2005 NFL Draft.
+Spann was signed by the Giants as an undrafted free agent on May 17, 2005, following the 2005 NFL draft.
 He was waived by the Giants on August 31.